dotnet/csharpstandard/standard/statements.md

 There are two situations in which it is a compile-time error for the end point of a statement to be reachable:

-- Because the `switch` statement does not permit a switch section to "fall through" to the next switch section, it is a compile-time error for the end point of the statement list of a switch section to be reachable.
+- Because the `switch` statement does not permit a switch section to “fall through” to the next switch section, it is a compile-time error for the end point of the statement list of a switch section to be reachable.
 If this error occurs, it is typically an indication that a `break` statement is missing.

 - It is a compile-time error for the end point of the block of a function member or an anonymous function that computes a value to be reachable.
 If this error occurs, it typically is an indication that a `return` statement is missing ([§12.10.5](statements.md#12105-the-return-statement)).